 Dawn C. Chmielewski, “Child sexual abuse cases in Hollywood attract attention,” LA Times, January 8, 2012.

 See for example “New bombshell documentary set to reveal names of Hollywood’s child actor abusers,” Daily Mail, November 12, 2014; Gregg Kilday, “Hollywood Sex Abuse Film Revealed: Explosive Claims, New Figures Named (Exclusive),” Hollywood Reporter, November 12, 2014.

 Even the Daily Beast, of all places, mentioned this.
 “Hollywood’s Pedophilia Epidemic Exposed in ‘An Open Secret,’” Daily Beast, June 5, 2015.

 Hollie McKay, “Experts: Pedophiles in Hollywood even bigger problem than in Corey Feldman’s day,” Fox News, October 30, 2013.

 See Nuala Calvi, “I was sold by Mum and Dad to make images of child abuse,” Guardian, October 5, 2013.

 Emmanuel Kant, Critique of Practical Reason (New York: Classic Books International, 2010), 163.

-Posted by Jonas E. Alexis on March 30, 2017, With 8659 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on March 30, 2017, With 9839 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.